-TL;DR: The best QR code generators offer six essential features: (1) customization for branded codes, (2) scan tracking and analytics, (3) dynamic codes you can update after printing, (4) webhook integration for real-time notifications, (5) API access for developers, and (6) comprehensive analytics dashboards.
-Prioritize based on your needs—marketers should focus on analytics, while developers need robust API access.
+TL;DR: The best QR code generators offer six essential features: (1) customization for branded codes, (2) scan tracking and analytics, (3) dynamic codes you can update after printing, (4) webhook integration for real-time notifications, (5) API access for developers, and (6) a unified analytics dashboard.
+Prioritize based on your needs—marketers should focus on analytics, while developers need well-documented API access.

 Table of Contents